The GDPR Is Here... And This Is a Nightmare Employee Demand Letter

 a.
 In particular, please tell me what you know about me in your information systems, whether or not contained in databases, and including e-mail, documents on your networks, collaboration platforms, or voice or other media that you may store.

 …and unfortunately, this is only the beginning.
-Continue reading the rest of this letter.
+Continue reading the rest of this employee demand letter.

 How to Prepare Your Company for Employee Data Subject Requests